lqph1994/OpenCore-Hackintosh-HP-EliteDesk-800-G3/README.md

 - Sleep (blackscreen after sleeping, can not wake) &rarr; finding way to fix.
 - AirDrop (AirDrop appears but can not send/receive files) &rarr; can be fixed by a legacy Mac wireless card (e.g BCM94360 for example)
 - Apple TV (can open but video is not streamed) &rarr; finding way to fix.
+(Update: AppleTV uses DRM, the DRM fix from WhateverGreen has been broken since macOS 10.12.3, you will need a dGPU to address this issue)

 ### Unchecked / tested ❓